codeselfstudy/Asteroid-API-Example/README.md

 If you have questions, you can post them in <a href="http://codeselfstudy.com/forum">the forum</a> or ask them at <a href="http://www.meetup.com/codeselfstudy/">our next meetup</a>.

+## Improvements?

+Want to make this demo better?
+Make a pull request.

-## Images
+## Copyrights

-The included images are from NASA and are in the public domain.
+The included images of asteroids are from NASA and are in the public domain.

 ## Screenshots